lbfm-rwth/gap-lesson/_episodes/01-command-line.md

 ~~~
 {: .output}

-Now let us consider an interesting calculation -- the average order of elements
+We continue with our example -- the average order of elements
 of `G`.
 There are many different ways to do this, we will consider a few of them
 here.